LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/liveperson-tag.md

 Tag management systems are incorporated to make smart decisions about when to fire each tag, for example on a visitor’s first visit, or when a specific page is visited.
 Generally, fewer tags means less load time, and therefore a reduction in the chances of an error.
 Typically today, all tags are fired asynchronously, removing a large part of site load time.

 {: .notice}
 Using a tag management system can cause a delay in loading of engagements if the LivePerson Tag is loaded after many other tags.
-To reduce load time, we recommend placing the LiveEngage Tag as high up in the loading sequence as possible.
+To reduce load time, we recommend placing the Web Tag as high up in the loading sequence as possible.

 Fore more technical details on the tag, visit the [developers community](https://developers.liveperson.com/le-tag-overview.html).